negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

-# Tactics of deep mapping
+# Tactics (of deep mapping)
 [writing space](./tactics.md)

 ## strategy vs tactics
 - Tactics are methods whose validity is measured by their applicability to the situation at hand (de Certeau 1984)
 - GIS deploys strategy (cf jon goss) while deep mapping employs tactics could this be the space for gis, godtrick, gaze from above, sts?
-- could describe doing gis and cartography then deep mapping, different skills (computational skills, bricolage) translating - troubleshooting as pattern recognition - whoa maybe yeah
+- about "poaching" skills from my GIS job describe doing gis and cartography then deep mapping, different skills (computational skills, bricolage) translating - troubleshooting as pattern recognition - whoa maybe yeah

 ## Bricolage, Making Do, Gleaning**
 >"Whatever is found in whatever landscape the gleaner-bricoleur happens to find herself at whatever time she happens to be there is potentially constituent matter of an assemblage-in-progress, the production of which may take a number of different forms (or none at all - the practice of gleaning-bricolage need not cede an 'output' for it to still count as gleaning and/or bricolage)."
-Les Roberts (2018), in *Spatial Bricolage: The Art of Poetically Making Do*
+Les Roberts (2018)

-early cartographic bricolage - in pickles' genealogy of modern mapping pg 88
+- early cartographic bricolage - in pickles' genealogy of modern mapping pg 88

 - "**gleaning** as spatial praxis" : gleaning in alleys, finding lighters, an outlet, a shirt, some shoes just when im needing it
 - Engage [Matt's piece “Four Alleys”](https://culanth.org/fieldsights/series/four-alleys)